thephpleague/commonmark/README.md

 $ ./vendor/bin/phpunit
 ```

-This will also test commonmark-php against the latest supported spec.
+This will also test league/commonmark against the latest supported spec.

 ## Performance Benchmarks